Clinical Trials Directory

 Duke University Hospital

-We are doing this study to find out if an experimental drug called axitinib (the study drug) is a safe and effective option for people with neovascular age-related macular degeneration (nAMD).
-The study drug is given to people using a developing technology called the Ocular Therapeutix Intravitreal Implant (OTX-TKI).
+We are doing this study to find out if a drug called satralizumab (the study drug) is a safe and effective option for people with autoimmune encephalitis.

 Compensation: Yes